 Step 2: OSPI Responds to Your Complaint

 Staff at OSPI will review your complaint and decide whether or not to begin an investigation.
 If OSPI staff decide to investigate your complaint, they will send written notification to you and the district or charter school.

 - Is incomplete or arrives after the 20-day deadline

 - Does not allege a violation of a civil rights law that OSPI enforces.
-Contact the Equity and Civil Rights Office for this information: 360-725-6162 ǀ email@example.com
+Email the Equity and Civil Rights Office or call 360-725-6162 for this information.

 - Has not been brought to the attention of the district or charter school through the local complaint and appeal process.

 - Was investigated by another state, federal, or local civil rights agency and OSPI expects a comparable resolution